 Moving Target Defense for Uncertain Times in Healthcare

-Healthcare organizations need effective defenses against browser-based attacks and phishing schemes.
+Hospitals need effective defenses against browser-based attacks and phishing schemes.
 But those cyber defenses must be easy-to-implement, automated, and largely hands-free to meet the needs of over-worked and under-resourced healthcare IT departments operating with the same urgency and sense of purpose as their colleagues on the front lines of the pandemic.

 Moving target defense meets all those criteria.
 It morphs the application memory so that when hackers think they’re tapping into critical data or controls they’re actually targeting a trap that neutralizes the attack.
 It works like a second (or last) line of defense behind traditional antivirus monitors and spam email filters.
 Should one of those defenses fail – which becomes vastly more likely when, like now, hackers increase the frequency and sophistication of attacks on human targets who are too distracted to be alert – moving target defense essentially shuts down the attack before it has any negative consequences.